 report issues on the sites and explain what they should do.
 Be as honest as you can.

 You should also encourage them to ask any questions they may have about online usage and safety.
 If you don’t know the answers, find out.
 Share your own experiences or stories you’ve heard and make sure they know you are always there if they need your help.
+Another great resource on internet safety can be found here.

 Turn Off Location Tags